SimonHarte/SpartanGrid/README.md

 ### Grid Classes and Mixins

 Spartan generates grid classes according to your configuration per default.
-Instead of using the generated classes you can also use similar named mixins to apply the grid with a precompiler.
+Instead of applying these classes you can also use similar named mixins to apply the grid.

 **CSS**